anoma/namada/tech-specs/src/explore/design/intent_gossip/fungible_token.md

 # Fungible token encoding and template

-At heliax we implemented an intent encoding, a filter program template and a matchmaker program template that can be used to exchange fungible tokens between any number of participants.
+The Heliax team implemented an intent encoding, a filter program template and a matchmaker program template that can be used to exchange fungible tokens between any number of participants.